trueos/trueos-docs/trueos-handbook/postinstall.rst

 |trueos| provides the ability to use a removable device, such as a USB
 stick, as the user's encrypted home directory.
-This is useful in a multi-user or multi-computer environment as it provides the user with secure access to their encrypted files.
+This is useful in a multi-user or multi-computer environment, as it provides the user with secure access to their encrypted files.
 When a user is configured to use :ref:`PersonaCrypt`, their username will only appear in the login menu if the removable media associated with that |trueos| system is